Mcfloy/launchpad/README.md

 ## Usage
 Once you've configured the page and the config file, you can launch the binary and start playing sounds.

+### Playing sounds
+When you press a note, the corresponding sound will be played on both the default output device and the virtual device.
+We recommend not using the same device for both, as it will cause a feedback loop.

+The configuration is set to use [Virtual Audio Cable](https://vb-audio.com/Cable/) as the virtual device, sending to the Cable Input device.
+On the other side (e.g. Discord) you should configure it to Cable Output.

+### Merge your microphone with the virtual device (on Windows)

+Select the audio properties of your mic on Windows (with the old UI) and in the "Listen" tab, check the "Listen this device" checkbox.
+Then select the virtual device as the "Listen to this device" and you will be able to merge your microphone with the virtual device.

+This process can be achieved with other software or on other OS, but this is the simplest way I've found.

+### Hold to play mode

+The hold_to_play mode allows you to play a sound by holding it, and stop it by releasing it.
+You can still play multiple sounds at the same time.
+The "blinking" status is disabled in this mode.